topicacousticfolk3

 NON-TOPIC STUFF

-On Monday March 4th 2024, Liz Narey's First Monday Folk welcomes Saskia Griffiths-Moore, creative singer/composer, creator of Talent is Timeless.
-Flyer attached.
+On Monday 3rd March 2025 Liz Narey's First Monday Folk welcomes Mockingbirds.

 TOPIC STUFF

-Membership of the Topic Folk Club - still only £5 - runs from 1st January and entitles you the lower ticket prices shown in this newsletter as well as the chance to become more involved in the workings of the club if you would like to.
+Membership of the club runs from 1st January and will entitle you to the lower ticket prices shown in this newsletter as well as the chance to become more involved in the workings of the club if you would like to.
 You can join or renew your membership on any club night.

 ---------------------------